 About the Material

-After searching for years to find a material to make the best picks I could, I believe I’ve finally found it.
+After years searching to find a material to make the best picks I could, I believe I’ve finally found it.
 In fact, I believe in it so much that it’s the only material I use.
 I’ve tested heaps but this kept coming out on top, hands down.
+Currently no other maker is using this.
 It has several properties that I think put it above the rest:

 Exceptional tone- This material sounds rich and weighted, with deep bass and sweet treble.
-I would call it “full” sounding.
-Even the pick noise is muted but pleasant in my opinion
+I would call it “full” sounding, and doing a drop test on a table reveals a warmer tone than most plastics

-In it for the long haul- This material wears very well.
-I have yet to see a pick become dull.
+In it for the long haul- This material wears very well and I have yet to see a pick become unusable.
 How long it will ultimately last, however, I cannot say.
+This material does wear, but tends to smoothen out instead of getting gritty.
+Thinner picks will also wear faster than thicker ones on any material.
 Mileage will vary

-The perfect color- This material only comes in light gray, an easily identifiable color.
+The perfect color- I get this material in light gray, an easily identifiable color.
+No more cursing when you drop your pick on the ground outside.
 Keep your picks longer by losing them less

 Adamant- This material is really stiff and stays decently rigid even in thinner gauges.
 It gets completely stiff somewhere around 1.2 mm, but this changes with pick size.
 Generally, the stiffer a pick is, the less effort you put into playing and the purer tone you get

-Super slippery- This material has a very low coefficient of friction.
+Super slippery- This material has a very low coefficient of friction, lower than any other pick material I’ve seen being used.
 In regular people speech, that means it’s smooth and slippery on strings.
 That means faster playing with less effort

 Sticky?- It might sound weird after what you’ve just read, but this material grips fingers really well.
 The matte finish is smooth and silky but I’ve found it doesn’t slip for most people.
+It has a satisfying amount of tackiness.
 This can be a problem with highly polished picks, especially when sweat gets involved

 The “feel”- Most importantly to me, this material feels nice in the fingers and is pleasing to hold.
+It imparts an air of quality.
 My personal opinion, but I suppose I’m biased

 “This stuff sounds perfect!
 There have to be downsides, right?”
 I’m so glad you asked!

 “Particular”- This material is naturally very dull sounding, so a bevel being even a little off makes a lackluster pick.
 I call it “particular”.
-You really need to have a compulsive desire for perfection when working with this stuff.
-I have to test drive every pick because of this to make sure it meets my standards.
+You really need to have a compulsive desire for perfection when working with this stuff unlike PEEK, Torlon, Ultem, or Vespel that sound good fairly easily.
+I test drive every pick because of this to make sure it meets my standards.
 If not, back to the workbench with a magnifying glass

 A good workout-This material takes a long time to shape because of how wear resistant it is.
 I start the process on a very low grit and work my way up slowly to a high polish on the bevel.
-This causes long fabricating times and some sore fingers
+It’s also a pain to create the matte surface finish.
+This causes long fabricating times and some sore arms

 Hide and seek- Unfortunately, it’s not always available